pcorliss/pcorliss.github.com/_posts/2023-04-04-its-always-dns.md

 My coworker helpfully chimed in with the always useful haiku to help me focus on the important things.

 Clearly something is wrong here, I started double checking assumptions.
+- AWS Aurora is a managed database, providing us with a PostgreSQL compatible interface.
+- AWS Aurora provides auto-scaled reader databases.
+Scaling up when usage is high and down when usage is low.
 - AWS Aurora uses two endpoints, a reader and writer endpoint.
 - The reader endpoints use round-robin load balancing via DNS.
 - Our production web workers are configured to connect to the reader endpoint for read-only queries.